Home

 ¡Morir antes que esclavos vivir!

-This last line "Morir antes que esclavos vivir!" means "To die before living as slaves".
-Bolivians rather die that be slaves to the Spaniards or anyone else.
+The last line "Morir antes que esclavos vivir!" means "To die before living as slaves".
+Bolivians would rather die than be slaves to the Spaniards or anyone else.
+Anyhow now it's Bolivia's NATIONAL MOTTO.